chanzuckerberg/cellxgene/README.md

 cellxgene prepare data/ --output=data-processed.h5ad --recipe=zheng17
 ```

-It should be easy to run `prepare` then call `cellxgene launch` a few different times with different settings to explore different behaviors.
+It should be easy to run `prepare` then call `cellxgene launch` a few times with different settings to explore different behaviors.
 We may explore adding other preprocessing options in the future.

 > I have extra metadata that I want to add to my dataset